smetanadvorak/myo_ecn/README.md

 # MYO toolbox for Ecole Centrale de Nantes

 ## Requirements
-- Python 3
+- _Python 3_

-The following dependencies will be installed as you follow the installation instructions given below:
+These dependencies will be installed as you follow the installation instructions given below:
-- myo-python
+- _myo-python_
-- numpy
+- _numpy_
-- scikit-learn
+- _scikit-learn_
-- matplotlib
+- _matplotlib_

-## General info
+## Description

-These codes demonstrate the usage of __myo-python__ library for establishing connection with MYO armband and collecting data from it.
+This project contains Python scripts and classes that help to establish connection with Thalmic MYO armband, collect and plot EMG data, and establish a gesture recognition procedure.

-Historically, the developers of MYO armband have issued an official C++ API to enable the users to create their own armband-based applications.
-Not long after that, Niklas Rosenstein have developed a Python interface for this API, using CFFI module and CPython.
+The developers of Thalmic MYO armband have developed a C++ API to enable the users create their own armband-based applications.
+Not long after that, Niklas Rosenstein have developed __myo-python__, a Python interface for this API, using CFFI module and CPython.
 His implementation can be found here: https://github.com/NiklasRosenstein/myo-python.

-In this project, we build a more infrastructure around __myo-python__ library that should help you develop the code for EMG processing and EMG-based gesture recognition.
+In this project, we build an infrastructure around __myo-python__ library that will help you develop EMG processing and EMG-based gesture recognition.

 ## Installation